DaneWeber/csd-2018/README.md

 * Self-Verifying ('pass' should be good enough)
 * Timely (written at the same time as the code)

+### As you build up unit tests

+* If you test that a.x() succeeds in one test, and a test of a.y() depends on that, don't duplicate the Assert about a.x() in the a.y() test, just expect it to work.
+* When a test fails because it assumed things not true, fix the test (don't just delete).

 ## Javascript Notes

 * Jasmine - [https://jasmine.github.io/]